rxsio/firo-docs/docs/resources/guidelines/mechanical-file-naming-and-structure.md

 - `YY` is the number of the current subassembly
 - `name` is a descriptive name of the subassembly.
 Write in lowercase only.
 Use `_` instead of space

-Each subassembly is placed in its own dedicated folder
+Each subassembly is placed in its own dedicated folder.

 ### Subassembly folder
 `AA_..._XX_YY-name`